Chichester, West Sussex, PO18 0PX

 As part of a display celebrating 60 years of the world’s favourite small car, coach built Minis previously owned by Beatles Paul McCartney, George Harrison and Ringo Starr will be on show for all to admire.

-The focal point for Goodwood’s D-Day commemorations will fall also on the Goodwood Revival this year, with a Douglas C-47 Skytrain conducting a breath-taking parachute drop in honour of those who fought.
+The focal point for Goodwood’s D-Day commemorations will fall also on the Goodwood Revival this year in honour of those who fought.